AndySushket/GreenEditor/README.md

 # GreenEditor
-my first github upload
+my first github upload.
-about pictures....clipboard work only on PrntScr
+About pictures....clipboard work only on PrntScr